A Framework for Safe Probabilistic Invariance Verification of Stochastic Dynamical Systems: Conclusion

 \section{Conclusion}

 This paper introduced several optimizations aimed at addressing the safe probabilistic invariance verification problem in both stochastic discrete-time and continuous-time systems.
-Specifically, the goal is to compute lower and upper bounds of the liveness probability concerning a safe set and an initial set of states.
-These optimizations were constructed by adapting either nonnegative supermartingale barrier certificates or equations that characterize exact reach-avoid probabilities.
+Specifically, the goal is to compute lower and upper bounds of the liveness probabilities concerning a safe set and an initial set of states.
+These optimizations were constructed via either using the Doob’s nonnegative supermartingale inequality-based method or relaxing the equations that characterize exact reach-avoid probabilities.
 The effectiveness and comparisons of these optimizations were thoroughly evaluated through both theoretical and numerical analyses.